 With the charm of its adorable size that would look just great in any living space, Haworthia Cooperi is a succulent that any collector desires!
-Plus, they make a wonderful mantlepiece plant, and growing them doesn't need much effort at all.
-In fact, they can thrive even under neglect, making them very ideal for someone who is always on the go!
+Plus, they make an excellent mantlepiece plant, and growing them doesn't need much effort at all.
+They can thrive even under neglect, making them ideal for someone who is always on the go!

 To give you a better idea of how easy it is to keep this amazing succulent happy, we have shared everything you'll need to know about growing Haworthia Cooperi.

 Native to South Africa, Haworthia Cooperi Var.
-Obtusa is a stemless, rare succulent that forms rosettes of fleshy, smooth,round-tipped lovely blue-green translucent-patterned leaves that look like little clear watermelons and can grow only between 3 and 5-inches tall and 4-inches in diameter.
+Obtusa is a stemless, rare succulent that forms rosettes of fleshy, smooth, and round-tipped lovely blue-green translucent-patterned leaves that look like tiny clear watermelons and can grow only between 3 and 5-inches tall and 4-inches in diameter.